Skip to content

 Applying asynchronous programming effectively is crucial for building scalable and responsive Node.js applications.
 Below are some practical examples and best practices for handling asynchronous code.

-Real-world Example: Fetching Data from an API
+Real-world Example: Fetching Data from Multiple APIs

 Using async/await, we can make asynchronous requests to external APIs in a readable and efficient way.
+Here’s an example that demonstrates both sequential and parallel API calls:

 const fetch = require("node-fetch");

-async function getUserData() {
+async function getUserDataSequential() {

 try {

-const response = await fetch(
+const userResponse = await fetch(

 "https://jsonplaceholder.typicode.com/users/1"